 Each campus facility has a plan which provides specific directions on evacuation during an emergency.
 Emergency Captains are selected for each floor of campus buildings to assist during an emergency.
-The Emergency Captains are trained in their duties and responsibilities and report to the University's Director of Emergency Management Services.
+The Emergency Captains are trained in their duties and responsibilities and report to the University's Director of Emergency Management Services/ Deputy Chief of Police.